Pokémon Ultra Sun and Ultra Moon: Promotion and release

 Ultra Sun and Ultra Moon were revealed in a Pokémon Direct on 6 June 2017.
 Initial clerical errors in the Pokémon website showed that the games' release date for the Nintendo Switch were "TBA", although The Pokémon Company later clarified that the games were exclusive to the Nintendo 3DS.

 Similar to its predecessor, the game's files were leaked on to the Internet before their official release, allowing software pirates to play the full game and data miners to find previously unannounced information including a new form for Necrozma, a new Ultra Beast, a new mythical Pokémon and more.

 Less than a week before the game's release, the mobile game Pokémon Go released an update which enabled its players to customize their in-game avatars in the style of player characters from Ultra Sun and Ultra Moon, marking the first time the app had been used to promote a main series game.

 Reception

-Prior to release, both games were among the most highly anticipated titles for the Nintendo 3DS in 2017, according to Nielsen.
+Prior to the release, both games were among the most highly anticipated titles for the Nintendo 3DS in 2017, according to Nielsen.

 Critical reception

 Ultra Sun and Ultra Moon received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the games received strong approval, being recommended by 87% of critics.
 Casey Defreitas in her review for IGN remarked that the games were "full of smart improvements".
 Other reviewers made similar points, with Kallie Plagge at GameSpot noting that despite similarities with Sun and Moon, "Ultra Sun and Ultra Moon make enough changes to stand apart as the definitive version of the seventh generation games".
 On the other hand, Allegra Frank of Polygon criticized that the aforementioned changes were only present at the end, with the bulk of the gameplay being the same as its predecessor.